 Microsoft Forms authors can toggle their settings to allow users outside of their organization to respond to their survey or quiz.
 In this case, users will be submitting responses anonymously.
 If you want to see who has filled out your survey or quiz, you can require respondents to fill in their names as part of your questionnaire.

-Web browsers Microsoft Forms works with
+Web browsers with which Microsoft Forms works

 Microsoft Forms is optimized for Internet Explorer 10+, Edge, Chrome (latest version), Firefox (latest version), Chrome on Android (latest version), and Safari on iOS (latest version).